CHALLENGE AMERICA: Eligibility

-Be a first-time applicant to the Arts Endowment OR be a previous Arts Endowment applicant that was not recommended for funding in any of the three most recent Fiscal Years (FYs 2019, 2020, or 2021) in any of the following grant programs:
+- Be a first-time applicant to the NEA OR be a previous NEA applicant that was not recommended for funding in any of the three most recent Fiscal Years (FYs 2020, 2021, or 2022) in any of the following grant programs:

-Previous Arts Endowment applicants recommended for FY 2019, FY 2020, or FY 2021 funding in Grants for Arts Projects (formerly known as Art Works), Research Grants in the Arts, or Our Town, are not eligible to apply (as indicated by an Arts Endowment Offer Letter dated November 8, 2018, or later).
+Previous NEA applicants recommended for FY 2020, FY 2021, or FY 2022 funding in Grants for Arts Projects (formerly known as Art Works), Research Grants in the Arts, or Our Town, are not eligible to apply (as indicated by an NEA Offer Letter dated November 4, 2019, or later).

 Contact us at firstname.lastname@example.org or 202-682-5700 if you have questions.

-An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization is not eligible to apply if the affiliated organization submits its own application.
+An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization may only apply if the affiliated organization does not submit its own application.
 This prohibition applies even if each organization has its own 501(c)(3) status.
 For example, the "Friends of ABC Museum" may not apply if the ABC Museum applies.

-All applicants must have a DUNS number (www.dnb.com) and be registered with the System for Award Management (SAM, www.sam.gov) and maintain an active SAM registration until the application process is complete, and should a grant be made, throughout the life of the award.
-See “Changes Coming for Federal Organizational Applicants and Awardees” for important information.
+All applicants must have a Unique Entity Identifier (Prior to April 4, 2022: a DUNS number; on or after April 4, 2022: a Unique Entity Identifier assigned by SAM), be registered with the System for Award Management (SAM, www.sam.gov), and maintain an active SAM registration until the application process is complete--and should a grant be made, throughout the life of the award.

-The designated state and jurisdictional arts agencies (SAAs) and their regional arts organizations (RAOs) are not eligible to apply under the Challenge America guidelines.
 SAAs and RAOs may serve as partners in projects.
-However, they may not receive National Endowment for the Arts funds (except as provided through their designated grant programs), and SAA/RAO costs may not be included as part of the required cost share/match.
+However, they may not receive NEA funds (except as provided through their designated grant programs), and SAA/RAO costs may not be included as part of the required cost share/match.
 SAAs and RAOs are eligible to apply through the Partnership Agreements guidelines.